gangefors/docker-airdcpp-webclient/README.md

 If you want to use other ports for incoming connections you can change them under Settings>Connectivity>Advanced>Ports in the web UI.

-The incoming connection ports are used to be able to be in *active mode*.
+The incoming connection ports are used to enable *active mode*.
 This allows you to connect to all peers in a hub, including the ones in *passive mode*.

 Read more about connectivity modes in the [official FAQ][conn_faq].